 Outcome 4: refused – with a right of appeal in the UK

-If the Home Office has refused your asylum application, you will normally have the right of appeal.
-You must submit your appeal within 14 days of the date of the refusal letter.
+If the Home Office refuses your application, you will normally have a right of appeal.
+You must send your appeal form to the First-tier Tribunal (Immigration and Asylum Chamber) within 14 days of the date of the refusal letter was sent to you.